 1] Reinstall/Update the Graphics Driver

+Or you can try this.
 Uninstall your Graphics Driver and install it again.
 If that doesn’t solve your issue, you might need to update the Graphics Driver.
 To update the driver, open Device Manager.
 After opening it, expand the Display adapters option, right-click on the driver and select Update driver option.

 Then, you need to go through the screen options to complete the update.
 For your information, some people had to replace the graphics driver since it was not compatible with other hardware like the motherboard.

-If you need to uninstall the Nvidia driver, after you have uninstalled it, download the latest Nvidia driver and install it.
+If you need to uninstall the NVIDIA driver, after you have uninstalled it, download the latest NVIDIA driver and install it.
 After a reboot, remember to set Nvidia as the default GPU.

-2] Reinstall DirectX
+2] Update or Reinstall DirectX

 Download the latest version of DirectX for your version of Windows from Microsoft and install it afresh on your system.